grscheller/git-notes/notes/git-notes.md

 #### Git user interfaces

-You do not know GIT until you can use its CLI inerface.
+You do not know GIT until you can use its CLI interface.
 GIT's CLI interface was designed to implement user version control workflows.
 Typically I find that most GIT GUI clients, web interfaces and IDEs are designed to adapt the user to some particular workflow, typically that